Amarpreet3/prompt-engineering-generative-AI/README.md

 ### Repository Contents

-- **`prompt-engineering-with-generative-ai.ipynb`**: The main Jupyter Notebook containing code, explanations, and examples to guide you through the process of prompt engineering.
+- **`prompt-engineering-generative-ai.ipynb`**: The main Jupyter Notebook containing code, explanations, and examples to guide you through the process of prompt engineering.
 The notebook includes sections on zero-shot, one-shot, and few-shot inference, as well as parameter tuning for optimal results.

 ### Key Sections in the Notebook